transcom/mymove-docs/docs/frontend/testing/using-factories-to-generate-data-for-frontend-tests.md

 Functions will be evaluated and the field set to their value.
 This is handy when a hardcoded value shouldn't be set, which is usually the case.
 You might generate an ID with a function, for example.

-Note: pass in the name of a function or an anoymous function.
+Note: pass in the name of a function or an anonymous function.
 The builder will handle executing the function for you.

 `[OBJECT_FIELDS.FIELD_2]: myCoolFunction,`